Mea Motu

-Marea Kirimiria Motu (30 December 1989 Pukepoto, New Zealand) is a New Zealand Māori Professional Boxer.
+Marea Kirimiria Motu (30 December 1989 Pukepoto, New Zealand) is a New Zealand Māori professional boxer.

-Motu is the former IBO World Super Bantamweight Champion.
+Motu is a former IBO World Super Bantamweight Champion.
 She is a four division New Zealand champion, holding more New Zealand titles than any other female boxer.
-She broke the 14 year record set by Daniella Smith for holding the most titles in February 2022.
+She broke the 14-year record set by Daniella Smith for holding the most titles in February 2022.

 Amateur boxing

 Motu discovered boxing at the age of 13.
-Motu is a five time New Zealand amateur champion, winning two junior titles, and three elite senior titles.
+Motu is a five-time New Zealand amateur champion, winning two junior titles, and three elite senior titles.
 During her amateur career, Motu was trained by her mother Aloma Browne and fought alongside her sister Sally Motu, who also won a New Zealand National title.
 Motu was also trained by Chris Martin.
-Motu won an World boxing event that was open invertational called the Ringside Bowl World Championship.
-Motu sister Sally fought at the Golden Gloves event in Queensland in 2016, unfortuanately Mea was unable to compete due to injury.
-Motu meet Isaac Peach during her amateur boxing years.
-Since 2020, Peach has been Motu manager and trainer out of Peach Boxing.
+Motu won a World boxing event that was open invitational called the Ringside Bowl World Championship.
+Motu's sister Sally fought at the Golden Gloves event in Queensland in 2016, unfortunately Mea was unable to compete due to injury.
+Motu met Isaac Peach during her amateur boxing years.
+Since 2020, Peach has been Motu's manager and trainer out of Peach Boxing.